 Pancakes!
-Amsterdam is the best bet if you are in the mood for pancakes.
+Amsterdam is the best bet if you are in the mood for a pancake breakfast.
 Whether you are looking for a family-friendly joint or just want to enjoy a meal with a friend, you've come to the right place.
 The menu boasts every type of pancake imaginable.
-You will find traditional Dutch pancakes, such as those with bacon, apple or cheese, but also other recipes from around the world -- the fluffy American-style pancake, the Kaiser-Schmarnn pancake from Austria and the Russian Blini.
+You will find traditional Dutch pancakes, such as those with bacon, apple or cheese, but also other recipes from around the world -- the fluffy American-style pancake, the mücver from Turkey and the Russian Blini.
 You can even choose your own ingredients -- mix and match to create the perfect pancake.
-The restaurant uses some local ingredients, too.
+The restaurant uses some local ingredients.
 For instance, the flour comes from de Eersteling windmill in Hoofddorp, while the apple juice from the Appeleare in Zeeland.
 Don't worry; gluten free pancakes are always available.
 Reservations are not possible, so you may find a wait if it's busy. (+31 (0)20 528 97 97)

 2 Belgisch Restaurant Lieve

 You will fall in love with Lieve, a Belgian restaurant situated in the heart of Amsterdam's canal district.
-The quality restaurant provides three different dining environments, each one with its own personality, charm and decor.
-The living room, for instance, is bright and warm, filled with comfortable chairs, and serves a three-course menu.
+The quality restaurant provides three different dining atmospheres, each one with its own personality and decor.
+Moms Kitchen Table, for instance, is bright and warm, filled with comfortable chairs, and serves a three-course menu.
 Another, the Belgian Baroque, offers a tapas-like dining style in an elegantly decorated room, serving multiple small-plates in each course.
-The Gastronomical, on the other hand, serves an extensive five-course dinner.
+Mrs. Bubbles, on the other hand, serves an extensive four-course dinner.
 The menu changes seasonally, featuring typical Belgian products, dishes and desserts.
 Lieve does offer a separate gluten free menu, which can be altered, plus the bread, fries and other side dishes are gluten free.
-Later, comfortably relax among books and smoke a cigar or cigarette in the smoking room. (+31 (0) 20-6249635)
+Later, comfortably relax among books and smoke a cigar or cigarette in the smoking room. (+31 (0)20-6249635)

 1 Restaurant Haesje Claes